IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 ![](images/schematic.png)

 ## Dataset
-Test data for this challenge consist of a single 1.6cm<sup>2</sup> section of primary human colorectal adenocarcinoma probed for 21 different tumor, immune, and stromal markers over 8 rounds of multiplex immunofluorescence imaging by [CyCIF](https://www.cycif.org/).
-This dataset was collected as part of the Human Tumor Atlas Network (HTAN) and is referred to as the SARDANA-097 image.
+Test data for this challenge will consist of a single 1.6cm<sup>2</sup> section of primary human colorectal adenocarcinoma probed for 21 tumor, immune, and stromal markers over 8 rounds of multiplex immunofluorescence imaging by [CyCIF](https://www.cycif.org/).
+The dataset was collected as part of the Human Tumor Atlas Network (HTAN) and is referred to as the SARDANA-097 image.

-Multiclass quality control (QC) annotations flagging microscopy artifacts in the SARDANA-097 image have been manually curated and are provided as a reference for model training along with other data files pertinent to this challenge  at the Sage Synapse data repository under [Synapse ID: syn26848598](https://www.synapse.org/#!Synapse:syn26848598).
-Files are organized as follows:
+Multiclass quality control (QC) annotations flagging microscopy artifacts present throughtout the multiple channels constituting the SARDANA-097 image have been manually curated and provided as a reference for model training.
+These an other data files pertinent to this hackathon challenge can be found at the Sage Synapse data repository under [Synapse ID: syn26848598](https://www.synapse.org/#!Synapse:syn26848598).

+Data files and descriptions:

 <pre>
 <b>01-artifacts</b>